tabmiles/Learning-Ruby/PLP1-Intro_Background.md

 # Ruby
+Ruby is an object oriented language with significant flexibility.
 # History
 The language Ruby was created by Yukihiro Matsumoto and released to the public in 1995.
 It was created to “form a new language that balanced functional programming with imperative programming.” (https://www.ruby-lang.org/en/about/)
 # Usage